teaching-lab/stack-cs-activities/activities/encryption-modes/README.md

 ## Learning outcomes

-* Understand the need for encryption modes (i.e. why ECB is not sufficient).
+* Understand the need for encryption modes (i.e., why ECB is not sufficient).
-* Know multiple modes of operation, their principles, benefits and drawbacks.
+* Know multiple modes of operation, their principles, benefits, and drawbacks.
 * Justify selection of the appropriate mode for selected use cases.

 ## Setup and preparation